 You can also hike to the summit via the Palm Springs Tram, which makes for a much easier 2,620-ft trek.
 However, The Palm Springs Tram is $29.95 for adults and $17.95 for children, plus $12 for parking.

 I recommend the Marion Mountain trail to San Jacinto’s summit because it’s free, less crowded, and in my opinion, more beautiful.

 Deep Creek Hot Springs

 Take a soak for ultimate relaxation in these high desert hot springs

 One of the best hikes in California for relaxation, Deep Creek Hot Springs in Southern California isn’t your typical hike.
 As the name suggests, the trail leads you to a series of hot springs.

-The hike is 2.5 miles one way and you have to cross the Colorado River at one point, so wear something that can get wet, such as these water shoes.
+The hike is 2.5 miles one way and you have to cross the Mojave River at one point, so wear something that can get wet, such as these water shoes.
 I recommend going during the weekday to avoid the many weekend campers and thru-hikers and have the most relaxing hot spring soak.

 To get to the hot springs, you can either pay $10 to park at the Bonita Ranch parking lot area or you can hike 7 miles in (one way) from the Pacific Crest Trail.

 Experience views of the Mojave and Colorado deserts from this Joshua Tree mountain summit